 Regarding consumer behavior, adults within the three trade areas are more likely than the national average to buy items based on quality instead of price, although a larger percentage of adults in the areas view price as more important than the brand name.
 They also are more likely to buy items on credit and show greater interest to buy items that are environmentally friendly and/or support a charity, when compared to the rest of the country.
 They are also more likely to purchase organic food compared to the rest of the country.
-They are also more likely to subscribe to fiber optic than the rest of the country.
+The trade areas are more than twice as likely to subscribe to fiber optic than the rest of the country.
 They were far more likely to own stock, take foreign trips, and spend more than \$1,000 per month on credit card expenditures.